Infinidoge/universe/readme.md

 It is tailored specifically to my uses, and while you may find inspiration from it, do not expect it to be your productivity silver bullet.
 Additionally, I WILL FORCE PUSH TO THIS REPOSITORY WITHOUT NOTICE.

+This readme is not actively kept up to date with every single change, so take the exact wording with a grain of salt, and you may need to double check the directories.

 ## Structure

 ### `flake.nix`